IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 As {{site.data.keyword.cloudcerts_short}} evolves, we might modify the format of the notifications payload structure from time to time.
 To ensure compatibility with earlier versions, the payload that is sent to your existing channels won’t change.

-If you have existing notifications channels (Slack or Callback URL), to start getting the new version of the payload:
+If you have existing notification channels (Slack or Callback URL), to start getting the new version of the payload:

 1. For Callback URL, make sure your implementation can accept the new payload.
-2. Create a new notifications channel (new channels are always created with the latest channel version).
+2. Create a new notification channel (new channels are always created with the latest channel version).
 3. Test that the new channel works correctly.
 4. Delete the old channel.